 Under this regime, the requirements that apply to regulated dealers include, but are not limited to, the following:

-- STRO will be revising the CTR for paper filing.
-You will be required to use a revised CTR with effect from 10 April 2019 for paper filing.
+- For transactions relating to asset-backed tokens and cash purchases of PSPM for the purposes of resale, you will be required to use a revised CTR form (Form NP 784 ) with effect from 10 April 2019 for paper filing.

 - Keep records of the following documents/information for a period of 5 years or such other prescribed period: